-- Warm chicken broth in a pot over medium to medium-high heat.
+- Warm vegetable in a pot over medium to medium-high heat.

-- Add the onion and cook over medium heat until it becomes translucent, about 2 minutes.
+- Add the chopped shallots and cook over medium heat until translucent, about 2 minutes.

 - Add the rice and stir until it is well coated.

-- Once wine is absorbed, add one ladleful of broth until it is absorbed, stirring constantly.
+- Once wine is absorbed, add one ladleful (approximately ¼ cup) of broth.
+Stir constantly until the broth is absorbed.

-- Continue to add one ladleful of broth at a time to the rice and stir constantly until broth is absorbed and rice is just tender and has a creamy consistency (will take about 20-25 minutes minutes from this point).
+- Continue to add one ladleful of broth at a time to the rice as it is absorbed, stirring constantly, until rice is just tender and has a creamy consistency (will take about 20-25 minutes minutes from this point).

-- Once the rice is creamy and you have used all or most of your broth (you might not need it all), stir in pumpkin, cheese, thyme, nutmeg and white pepper.
-Cook over medium heat for 2 more minutes.
+- Once the rice is creamy and you have used all or most of your broth (you might not need it all), stir in pumpkin, nutritional yeast, vegan Parmesan, nutmeg and white pepper.
+Cook over medium heat until pumpkin is heated and vegan Parmesan has melted, about 2-3 minutes.